Pennywise: Miniseries, television and films

 In the 1990 miniseries, Pennywise is portrayed by English actor Tim Curry.
-Curry's Pennywise was designed to initially look like a regular circus clown.
+Curry's Pennywise was designed to portray a regular circus clown.
 Special effects artist Bart Mixon avoided making Pennywise look like a monster at first glance, saying "90% of the time he's suckering kids in."
-He began drawing concepts for how Pennywise would look before Curry was cast, researching the looks of most other clowns for inspiration.
+He began drawing concepts for how Pennywise would look before Curry was cast, researching the general appearances of clowns for inspiration.
 Original storyboards for Pennywise featured exaggerated cheekbones, a sharp chin, and a bulbous forehead.
-There are no overtly inhuman features apparent in Curry's Pennywise until It attacks.
+There are no overtly inhuman features apparent in Curry's Pennywise until it attacks.
 Curry and his team found it most effective to let Curry's facial expressions carry the horror instead.

-English actor Will Poulter was originally cast as Pennywise in the 2017 film, with Curry describing the role as a "wonderful part" and wishing Poulter the best of luck, but the latter dropped out of the production due to scheduling conflicts and the first film's original director Cary Fukunaga leaving the project.
+English actor Will Poulter was originally cast as Pennywise in the 2017 film, with Curry describing the role as a "wonderful part" and wishing Poulter the best of luck, but the latter dropped out of the production due to scheduling conflicts and the film's original director Cary Fukunaga leaving the project.
 After Poulter's departure, the role ultimately went to Swedish actor Bill Skarsgård, who portrayed the character in the 2017 film adaptation, It, its 2019 sequel It Chapter Two, and its prequel television series It: Welcome to Derry.
-In 2023, it was originally announced that Skarsgård would not be participating in It: Welcome to Derry because he wanted to leave the character behind and focus on other roles, but by 2025, he had changed his mind.
+In 2023, it was announced that Skarsgård would not be participating in It: Welcome to Derry because he wanted to leave the character behind and focus on other roles, but by 2024 he had changed his mind.